replicatedhq/replicated-docs/docs/enterprise/installing-overview.md

 To install an application in an air-gapped environment, the cluster must have access to an image registry.
 In this case, KOTS re-tags and pushes all images to the target registry.

-For information about installing with KOTS in air-gapped environments, see [Air Gap Installation in Existing Clusters](installing-existing-cluster-airgapped).
+For information about installing with KOTS in air-gapped environments, see [Air Gap Installation in Existing Clusters with KOTS](installing-existing-cluster-airgapped).

 ## Hardened Environments